 ○ Technology Fees - for the use of technical equipment (e.g. computers, printers, etc.)

 ● Screening Fees - Prior to beginning the program, incoming Radiography students must obtain security screening, drug screening and have their immunizations checked.
 There will be non-refundable fees associated with each of the screenings that you are responsible for.
 With the exception of these screening fees, all other Radiography program fees are invoiced for by the UA with payments being made directly to the UA in four (4) time periods; Summer I, Fall I, Spring I, Summer II semester increments.
 Your first installment will be due before the summer session begins in June.

 ● Parking Fees - The UA will be charging you a parking fee every semester to allow you access to the UA facilities and for taking some tests on campus.
-There are some parking fees required at some of the program’s affiliated Clinical Education Centers (CEC).
+There are currently NO parking fees required for any of the program’s affiliated Clinical Education Centers (CEC).

 ● Textbooks - The cost listed below is an estimation of what your textbooks will cost for the Radiography component of the degree.